BenjaminLaschkar/range_trainer_poker/README.md

 # What need to be done in the futur
-* Customize the code to implement personnal range to the trainer
+* Customize the code to implement personnal range to the trainer (WIP)
 * Update the trainer to train to a specific range
 * Not everything is in english
 * A bit ugly right now, it could be more cool with some color or with something else than tkinter.
 * More things to improve in the code, lot of it was writted with chatgpt
+* Game is a bit lame, going to maximum with only 3 error possible ?
+Could be great to make new game or a leaderboard